mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

 :::

 If the configuration we've mapped is not enough to cover your needs you can directly modify the `application.properties` config map file in the connector service following the official indications of the [Debezium Plugin](https://debezium.io/documentation/reference/2.1/connectors/db2#db2-connector-properties).
-Mind that the plugin is based on the [Debezium Server](https://debezium.io/documentation/reference/2.1/operations/debezium-server.html) image so the declared properties must follow the convention.
+Keep in mind that the template is based on the [Debezium Server](https://debezium.io/documentation/reference/2.1/operations/debezium-server.html) image so the declared properties must follow the convention.

 Here's an example of the full configuration for the plugin: